 May Is Skin Cancer Awareness Month

-May is skin cancer awareness month.
-When we think of skin cancer we usually think of the leathery old woman in Florida who spends way too much time baking herself into skin cancer.
 To help share in skin cancer awareness here is some info on common skin cancers of the feet.

 May Is Skin Cancer Awareness Month